openstack/nova/doc/source/process.rst

 New in Liberty, we will keep the backlog open for submission at all times.
 Note: the focus is on accepting and agreeing problem statements as being in scope, rather than queueing up work items for the next release.
-We are still working on a new lightweight process to get our of the backlog and approved for a particular release.
+We are still working on a new lightweight process to get out of the backlog and approved for a particular release.
 For more details on backlog specs, please see: http://specs.openstack.org/openstack/nova-specs/specs/backlog/index.html